mchannon/hashsite/docs/12-DESIGN-BUILD-PHILOSOPHY.md

 Hashsite can import other coordinate formats instead of pretending they do not exist.

+### The map is an interface

+The short code is the durable object.

 ## Build philosophy

 Hashsite is written in plain C with a small, readable public API.